mmeyer95/meredithmeyer.info/_posts/2019-4-5-Portfolio.md

 permalink: /
 ---
 ***
 Below is a high-level overview of many of the projects I have worked on recently.
-For more information, follow the 'details' links, visit my GitHub profile, or contact me directly (see footer).
+For more information, follow the `details` links, visit my GitHub profile, or contact me directly (see footer).

 ## Lane Finding
 #### Skills: Computer Vision, OpenCV, Python, Camera Calibration, Video Processing, Jupyter Notebooks